-The GDL (also referred to as a Common Professional Examination, or CPE) is an ideal stepping stone into either a full-time law career or advanced legal study at Masters level.
-If you do not have an LLB awarded by a university of England and Wales, by completing this course you can then undertake the Bar Professional Training course or the Legal Practice Course, depending on whether you aspire to qualify as a barrister or a solicitor.
+The PGDL is an ideal stepping stone into either a full-time law career or advanced legal study.
+If you do not have an LLB Law degree awarded by a university of England and Wales, completing this course enables you to go on to professional training as a barrister or a solicitor.

-Upon completion, you are eligible to undertake the Bar Professional Training Course if you want to qualify as a barrister, or the Legal Practice Course if you want to qualify as a solicitor.
-If you do not intend to qualify as a solicitor or barrister, the GDL/CPE can also be a stepping stone into more advanced legal study at Master's level.
+Upon completion of the PGDL, you are eligible to undertake the Bar Professional Training Course if you want to qualify as a barrister, or the Legal Practice Course if you want to qualify as a solicitor.
+If you do not intend to qualify as a solicitor or barrister, the PGDL can also be a stepping stone into further advanced legal study.

-We have an established record of providing the GDL and have excellent links with Birmingham Law Society and professional practice in the area.
-We also have a successful LPC course, which our GDL students can progress to.
+We have an established record of providing this course and have excellent links with Birmingham Law Society and professional practice in the area.
+We also have a successful LPC course, which our PGDL students can progress to.
 Our innovative approach to legal education is demonstrated by our very successful American legal placement scheme and our active Student Mooting Society.

-GDL/CPE courses at all institutions necessarily have a degree of similarity in content and assessment.
-However, the GDL/CPE at Birmingham City University focuses on supporting you to develop relevant legal skills as well as knowledge content and at the same time offers you a unique opportunity to apply for our US internship scheme*.
-Those who participate in the scheme will have the opportunity to work on 'real' cases with 'real' clients, combining the academic with the practical and will be able to gain academic credit for it at the same time.
+PGDL courses at all institutions necessarily have a degree of similarity in content and assessment.
+However, the PGDL at Birmingham City University focuses on supporting you to develop relevant legal skills as well as knowledge content and at the same time offers you a unique opportunity to apply for our US internship scheme.

 We have active student-led Legal and Mooting Societies.
 Our Student Mooting Society is one of the most successful in England.
 Our students have reached numerous finals and semi-finals in the past few years and have regularly beaten teams from some of the country’s most prestigious universities.
 In the past 10 years, we have beaten eight of the elite Russell Group of universities, including Cambridge, Oxford, Nottingham, Leicester and Warwick.